 Courtesy of the Lord Ashcroft Collection © IWM

-The medals of Captain Noel Chavasse, VC, the only serviceman to be awarded the Victoria Cross (VC) twice during the First World War, are on display at Museum of Liverpool to mark the centenary of Captain Chavasse's death on 4 August 1917.
-It is the first time this important medal group, on loan from Lord Ashcroft KCMG PC, have gone on public display in Liverpool, the family’s home town from 1900.
+The medals of Captain Noel Chavasse, VC, the only serviceman to be awarded the Victoria Cross (VC) twice during the First World War, went on display at Museum of Liverpool to mark the centenary of Captain Chavasse's death on 4 August 1917.
+It was the first time this important medal group, on loan from Lord Ashcroft KCMG PC, had gone on public display in Liverpool, the family’s home town from 1900.

 Noel Chavasse © IWM

 The name ‘Chavasse’ is forever associated with heroism and courage thanks to the actions of Noel, and other members of his family, during the First World War.
 In unimaginably appalling conditions, Captain Chavasse saved the lives of many of his men, losing his own as a consequence in 1917.
 This group of medals tells a powerful story of the extremes of human sacrifice.

-The medals, usually on display at the Imperial War Museum, are returning to Liverpool as a highlight in a citywide programme of events, including:
+The medals, usually on display at the Imperial War Museum, returned to Liverpool as a highlight in a citywide programme of events, including:

 - On Friday 4 August at 12.45pm, exactly 100 years to the day that Noel died, members of The Liverpool Scottish Regimental Association and 208 Field Hospital held a short service at the Chavasse Memorial in Abercromby Square.

-- Also on display by the medals are stained glass windows, commissioned by the Chavasse family in memory of ‘those who died’ and ‘those who served’ during the First World War.
+- Also on display by the medals were stained glass windows, commissioned by the Chavasse family in memory of ‘those who died’ and ‘those who served’ during the First World War.